marcopra/RoboMaster-AI-Challenge-Simulator-2D/README.md

 The simulator consists of two layers.

 > the top-level wrapper class `rmaics`
-> the actual execution class `kernal` at the bottom level
+> the actual execution class `kernel` at the bottom level

-The user needs to define the `get_observation` and `get_reward` functions in the `rmaisc` class to define the observation and reward values; while the `kernal` class is only responsible for the physical environment and the simulation of the referee system.
+The user needs to define the `get_observation` and `get_reward` functions in the `rmaisc` class to define the observation and reward values; while the `kernel` class is only responsible for the physical environment and the simulation of the referee system.
 Therefore, when training the network, it is the `rmaisc` class that deals directly with the user

 ### 2. Content references